mvolkmann/blog/src/swift/SwiftCharts.md

 TODO: Is there a way to place text in each `SectorMark`?

-For an example, see the example app in the GitHub repository {% aTargetBlank "https://github.com/mvolkmann/SwiftChartsPieDonut", "SwiftChartsPieDonut" %}.
+For an example, see the app in the GitHub repository {% aTargetBlank "https://github.com/mvolkmann/SwiftChartsPieDonut", "SwiftChartsPieDonut" %}.

 <img alt="Swift Charts donut" style="width: 45%"